Kittie: Formation and early years (1996–2004)

-Kittie was formed in 1996 when drummer Mercedes Lander and guitarist Fallon Bowman met in gym class.
-Morgan Lander, sister to Mercedes, became the lead vocalist and guitarist after weeks of Fallon and Mercedes jamming.
-Tanya Candler completed the lineup by joining as the bassist.
+Kittie was formed in September 1996 when guitarist Fallon Bowman and drummer Mercedes Lander met in a gymnastics class.
+Four or five months after the band's formation, Mercedes' sister Morgan joined as their vocalist and guitarist.
+Tanya Candler completed the line-up by joining as the bassist in November 1997.
 Kittie recorded their first demos and began playing concerts in 1998.
 The band performed at Call the Office and the Embassy and signed up for Canadian Music Week in 1999.
 Kittie approached Jason Wyner, who was second-in-command at NG Records.
-After Jason saw the band perform live, NG Records signed Kittie in the summer of 1999.
+After Jason saw the band perform live, NG Records signed Kittie in 1999.
 Kittie initially released their debut album Spit on NG Records on November 13, 1999; however, shortly after, NG Records was purchased by Artemis Records, and production was halted.
 Around the same time, Candler left the band and was replaced on bass by Talena Atfield.
 Artemis subsequently reissued Spit, with different artwork and photographs, on January 11, 2000.
-The album is the band's most successful album, being certified gold by the RIAA.
+It is the band's most successful album, being certified gold by the RIAA.
 Spit has sold at least 600,000 copies in the United States and at least 40,000 copies in Canada.
 They supported the album by touring with Slipknot.

-Their debut album and supporting tour earned Kittie coverage in Metal Edge, whose readers voted Morgan Lander for "Female Performer of the Year" and Spit for "Home Video of the Year" in the magazine's 2000 Readers' Choice Awards.
+Their debut album and supporting tour earned Kittie coverage in Metal Edge, whose readers voted Morgan Lander for "Female Performer of the Year" and Spit in Your Eye for "Home Video of the Year" in the magazine's 2000 Readers' Choice Awards.
 The band was also voted "New Band of the Year", "Who's Going to be the Next Big Thing", and "Most Underrated Band", earning them a total of five Metal Edge Readers' Choice Awards that year.
 On July 11, 2000, Kittie made a home-video called Spit in Your Eye which featured interviews of the band and the band playing shows with the band Slipknot.
 The success of Spit led Billboard to call Kittie "the most successful female band in modern metal" in December 2001.